 A kitchen garden is a wonderful addition to any home, providing fresh and flavorful herbs, veggies, and fruit just steps away.
-If you've tried to set up a small kitchen garden in the past and failed or if your just getting started, here are a few tips to maximize the productivity of your kitchen garden!
+Here are a few tips to maximize the productivity of your kitchen garden!
 As gardeners we want to enjoy bountiful harvests throughout the year, and implementing intensive planting techniques, can help you achieve it.

 Intensive planting involves growing more plants in a smaller space, allowing you to make the most of your garden's potential.
 One of the key benefits of intensive planting is the ability to grow a wide variety of crops in a limited area.